Game publisher EA's profit, revenue trump estimates

-Video game publisher Electronic Arts Inc, known for titles such as "FIFA" and "Madden NFL", posted better-than-expected quarterly earnings and revenue on Tuesday, helped by strong digital sales and the release of "Battlefield Hardline".
+Video game publisher Electronic Arts Inc (EA.O), known for titles such as "FIFA" and "Madden NFL", posted better-than-expected quarterly earnings and revenue on Tuesday, helped by strong digital sales and the release of "Battlefield Hardline".

-EA, whose shares rose as much as 6.5 percent to $62.98 in extended trading, also announced a buyback program of up to $1 billion and forecast full-year earnings above analyst estimates.
+EA, whose shares rose as much as 6.5 percent to $62.98 in extended trading, also announced a buyback programme of up to $1 billion and forecast full-year earnings above analyst estimates.

 EA's digital business, which includes software distributed through the Internet, now accounts for more than half of the company's revenue and will continue to grow, Chief Financial Officer Blake Jorgensen told Reuters.